vlizBE/dcafs/docs/DAS Core manual.md

 # 2. TaskManager <a name="taskmanager"></a>

-TaskManagers are used for all the scripted functionality in DAS.
+TaskManagers are used for all the scripted functionality in Dcafs.
 The language chosen for this is XML given that the syntax based on nodes corresponds well to the nature of the script.

 ### Glossary
 * task: a single action to execute, once or an (un)limited amount of times